manish-shrivastava/cabin.css/README.md

 Cabin is a lean, modular and unobtrusive CSS framework.
 Cabin helps your projects get going quicker by eliminating the need for you to write basic CSS styles yourself.

-##What does the core file cover?
+##What's in the core file?

 The core <code>cabin.css</code> file is supposed to be as simple (yet supportive) as possible—perfect for smaller websites and applications.

-With this in mind, the core file <strong>does not</strong> include predefined styles for elements associated with <strong>forms or tables</strong> but if you require predefined styles for these, Cabin has you covered with it's extension files (see section called <strong>Cabin's extensions</strong> below).
+###What is covered

+<code>html, body, .wrapper, .left, .right, .nomargin, .box, .cf, h1, h2, h3, h4, h5, h6, p, q, i, em, cite, b, strong, s, del, mark, abbr, small, hr, blockqupte, a, code, pre, .codecomment, ::selection, ul, ol, dl, img, embed, object, video</code>

 It also includes 3 basic menu styles:
 <ul>